IPAInitiative/ipainitiative.github.io/index.md

 ## We are changing the way elections are fought in India.

-Are you excited about applying the latest technological breakthroughs and management practives on electoral management?
+Are you excited about applying the latest technological breakthroughs and management practices on how elections are fought in India?
 [Join Us](mailto:hello@ipai.in)